 Rental Properties Investment

-If you’ve ever considered investing in a few rental properties, now might be a good time.
-Prices are still low, but have been on the upswing.
+If you’ve ever considered investing in a few rental properties in Philadelphia or Bucks County, PA now might be a good time.
+Prices are still low in Philadelphia, but have been on the upswing.
 According to the National Association of Realtors, the median price of an existing home in a US metropolitan area grew 13.7% between July 2012 and July 2013, the latest in a 17-month streak of year-over-year price increases.
 New landlords can choose from properties that are likely to appreciate and a large pool of potential renters.

-The more skills you bring to the table and the more time you have to devote to your properties, the faster you can make a return on your investment.
+The more skills you bring to the table to get into Houses for Rent in Philadelphia Philadelphia or Bucks County, PA and the more time you have to devote to your properties, the faster you can make a return on your investment.
 But investing in rentals can also be disastrous (or too stressful to be worthwhile) without expertise.
-Here are three professionals you may consult about your new property, and what you can do to mitigate how much they cost you:
+Here are three professionals you may consult about your new rental properties, and what you can do to mitigate how much they cost you:

 Handyman: You may need to hire a specialist for some work on your rental.
 If you need new outlets or new pipes, for example, hire an electrician, plumber or licensed contractor.
 Handymen usually tackle smaller, more manageable tasks, like: